 The parameters focused on CT scans were the aortomesenteric distance, aortomesenteric angle, and the ratio of the diameter of the LRV at the aortomesenteric part and the hilar renal vein part.
 The definition of the aortomesenteric distance is the maximum distance between the anterior margin of the aorta and the posterior aspect of the SMA at a level where the duodenum is crossing.
-The aortomesenteric angle was measured on reformatted sagittal plane images at the same level of aortomesenteric distance, which the line was drawn between the root of the SMA and an imaginary point on the SMA, where the SMA began to descend parallel to the abdominal aorta(5-7).
+The aortomesenteric distance, which the line was drawn between the root of the SMA and an imaginary point on the SMA, where the SMA began to descend parallel to the abdominal aorta(5-7).

-Continuous data were presented as mean \pm
+Continuous data were presented as mean $\pm$